 To date, we have generated only limited revenues from commercialization.
 We have regulatory approval for one product, Ebvallo, in the EU and the UK.
-We have outlicensed the commercialization rights to Ebvallo in the EU and the UK to Pierre Fabre under the Pierre Fabre Commercialization Agreement and we have sold certain of our royalty and milestone interests under the Pierre Fabre Commercialization Agreement, subject to a specified cap, to HCRx pursuant to the HCRx Agreement.
-Our ability to generate revenues from commercialization and achieve profitability will be subject to the Pierre Fabre Commercialization Agreement, the HCRx Agreement and depend on our commercialization partners' ability to successfully commercialize products, including any of our current product and product candidates, and other product candidates that we may develop, in-license or acquire in the future.
+We have out-licensed the commercialization rights to tab-cel (Ebvallo in the EU and the UK) to Pierre Fabre under the amended and restated Pierre Fabre Commercialization Agreement and we have sold our royalty and milestone interests for the Initial Territory under the amended and restated Pierre Fabre Commercialization Agreement, subject to a specified cap, to HCRx pursuant to the HCRx Agreement.
+Our ability to generate revenues from commercialization and achieve profitability will be subject to the amended and restated Pierre Fabre Commercialization Agreement, the HCRx Agreement and depend on our commercialization partners' ability to successfully commercialize products, including any of our current product and product candidates, and other product candidates that we may develop, in-license or acquire in the future.
 Our ability to generate revenues from the sale of products and achieve profitability will also depend on a number of additional factors, including our ability to:

-- •successfully complete development activities, including the necessary clinical studies with positive results; - •complete and submit regulatory submissions to the FDA, EMA or other agencies and obtain regulatory approval for indications for which there is a commercial market; - •develop manufacturing and distribution processes for our novel T-cell immunotherapy product candidates; - •develop commercial quantities of our products, including at acceptable cost levels; - •establish and maintain adequate supply of our products, including cell lines with sufficient breadth to treat patients; - •establish and maintain manufacturing and commercialization relationships with reliable third parties; - •qualify our CMOs' manufacturing facilities such that we can maintain the supply of our products by ensuring adequate manufacturing of bulk drug substances and drug products in a manner that is compliant with global legal and regulatory requirements; - •achieve market acceptance of and pricing and reimbursement for our products, if any; - •attract, hire and retain qualified personnel; - •protect our rights in our intellectual property and regulatory protections portfolio; and - •find suitable commercialization partners who can obtain coverage and adequate reimbursement from third parties, including government payors, set commercially viable prices, market, sell and distribute our approved products.
+- successfully complete development activities, including the necessary clinical studies with positive results; - •complete and submit regulatory submissions to the FDA, EMA or other agencies and obtain regulatory approval for indications for which there is a commercial market; - develop manufacturing and distribution processes for our novel T-cell immunotherapy product candidates; - •develop commercial quantities of our products, including at acceptable cost levels; - •establish and maintain adequate supply of our products, including cell lines with sufficient breadth to treat patients; - •establish and maintain manufacturing and commercialization relationships with reliable third parties; - •qualify our CMOs' manufacturing facilities such that we can maintain the supply of our products by ensuring adequate manufacturing of bulk drug substances and drug products in a manner that is compliant with global legal and regulatory requirements; - •achieve market acceptance of and pricing and reimbursement for our products, if any; - ·attract, hire and retain qualified personnel; - •protect our rights in our intellectual property and regulatory protections portfolio; and - •find suitable commercialization partners who can obtain coverage and adequate reimbursement from third parties, including government payors, set commercially viable prices, market, sell and distribute our approved products.